 In this study, subjects reported a 55% reduction in withdrawal symptoms at 30 hours post treatment.

 This means that those who had used methadone were much less likely to have an effective Ibogaine treatment experience.
+Most likely, the Ibogaine was not effective at all.

 After a 30-day period, 50% reported no opiate use since the Ibogaine treatment.
+Compared to other addiction treatment methods this result is staggering.

 This study also shows the dramatic effects of Ibogaine.
 However, once again, the scale is small—making this unreliable for universal application.